-When creating your form, you can select one field to be identified as the key field using the key icon The key icon is only available next to fields that are a Text field type or a Number field type.
-Once selected, a key will appear alongside the field name in the form, for example:
+When creating your form, you can select one field to be identified as the key field by clicking the ellipsis icon and selecting Make key field.
+This option is only available for fields that are a Text field type or a Number field type.
+Once selected, a key will appear along the bottom of the field tile in the form, for example: